emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson1.md

 ## Quests

-For todays quest, please load up a new Flow playground by going to https://play.onflow.org just like we did in this lesson.
+For today's quest, please load up a new Flow playground by going to [https://play.onflow.org](https://play.onflow.org) just like we did in this lesson.
 You will use that for writing your code.

 1. Deploy a contract to account `0x03` called "EmeraldAcademy".
 Inside that contract, declare a **constant** variable named `is`, and make it have type `String`.
 Initialize it to "the best" when your contract gets deployed.